-This Compensation Discussion and Analysis provides information regarding the 2018 compensation program for our principal executive officer, our principal financial officer and the three other most highly-compensated executive officers (our "Named Executive Officers").
-For 2018, our Named Executive Officers were:
+This Compensation Discussion and Analysis provides information regarding the 2019 compensation program for our principal executive officer, our principal financial officer and the three other most highly-compensated executive officers (our "Named Executive Officers").
+For 2019, our Named Executive Officers were:

-- James R. Scapa, our Chief Executive Officer (our "CEO"); - Howard N. Morof, our Chief Financial Officer (our "CFO"); - Massimo Fariello, our Chief Strategy Officer, who provides his services to us through a consulting agreement between our company and Advanced Studies Holding Future, Srl ("AShF"), an Italian entity controlled by Mr. Fariello; - · Brett Chouinard, our President and Chief Operating Officer; and - Dr. Uwe Schramm, a Chief Technical Officer.
+- James R. Scapa, our Chief Executive Officer (our "CEO"); - Howard N. Morof, our Chief Financial Officer (our "CFO");

+- Brett Chouinard, our Chief Operating Officer (our "COO"); - Amy Messano, our Chief Marketing Officer (our "CMO"); - Uwe Schramm, our Chief Technical Officer (our "CTO")

-This Compensation Discussion and Analysis describes the material elements of our executive compensation program during 2018.
+This Compensation Discussion and Analysis describes the material elements of our executive compensation program during 2019.
 It also provides an overview of our executive compensation philosophy, including our principal compensation policies and practices.
-Finally, it analyzes how and why the Compensation Committee of our Board of Directors (the "Compensation Committee") arrived at the specific compensation decisions for our Named Executive Officers in 2018, and discusses the key factors that the Compensation Committee considered in determining their compensation.
+Finally, it analyzes how and why the Compensation Committee of our Board of Directors (the "Compensation Committee") arrived at the specific compensation decisions for our Named Executive Officers in 2019, and discusses the key factors that the Compensation Committee considered in determining their compensation.